Reimagining City Hall

 City Hall Unsolicited Proposal – Close of Competition Period and Proposal Release

 On August 6, 2025, the City issued Memorandum No. 25-135 announcing the close of the 60-day competitive period for the City Hall unsolicited proposal process.
-During the competition period, the City received six proposals for the design, financing, construction, operation, and maintenance of a new City Hall under a public-private partnership (P3) model.
+During the competition period, the City received six proposals for the design, financing, construction, operation, and maintenance of a new City Hall under a P3 model.
 The six proposals have been posted on this website.